VishruthaGopa/Health-and-Fitness-Club-Management-System/README.md

    - Open a web browser and go to http://localhost:8000/ to access the application.

 ## Testing
-- Members can register using the registration page.
+- Only members can register using the registration page.
 - Use the following credentials to access trainer functionalities:
     - Username: trainer1, Password: trainerpassword1
     - Username: trainer2, Password: pass2